atsid/18f-RFQ993471-POOL1/wiki/wiki7attachmentEitems.md

 |Derek Gesin|Visual Designer/Interaction Designer/User Researcher/Usability Tester|
 |Jason Rodgers|Front End Web Designer|

-#####3 - Understand what people need, by including people in the prototype design process
+#####c. - Understand what people need, by including people in the prototype design process
 > **Evidence** - The team used a highly focused process to ensure a continuous feedback loop throughout the entire design process.
 Specifically, the team conducted the following during the entire process:

 >>|Date|Activity|